 Common questions you need to consider asking during an interview:

-Let us take a look at the top common questions that an HR manager needs to ask during an interview.
+Let us take a look at the top HR Manager interview questions that will help in selecting the right candidate.

 1. Tell Us About Yourself?

-As a recruiter, that this question is crucial.
+As a recruiter, this question is crucial.
 It will break the candidate's nervousness at the start of the interview process.
 The question usually helps the candidate to feel more relaxed throughout the interview process.

 This way, a candidate can answer your questions with much more fluency and confidence.

 2. How did you come to know about this job?

 3. What do you know about the company?

 Any candidate can read about an organization on their website, research the company, and gain essential knowledge.
 This does not mean that their drive is towards the goal that you want to achieve.